VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Experiments

 \subsection{Overall Results}

-\paragraph{Benchmark Results} We present the overall results of representative VLLMs in Table \ref{tab:results} across both MCQA and caption ordering tasks.
-We make three key observations from this table: \begin{enumerate*}[I)] \item Proprietary models demonstrate superior results compared to open-sourced models.
-In particular, GPT-4o achieves the best performance on all tasks, surpassing other models by significant margins. \item Larger VLLMs generally outperform smaller ones in both tasks.
-This result is supported by the comparison of different LLM bases for the VideoLLaMA2 and LLaVA-NeXT-Video models. \item The caption ordering task poses greater difficulty for current VLLMs than MCQA, evidenced by the larger performance margins between the VLLM models and the random baseline.
-Notably, the VideoChat2 models show slight to no improvement over the random baseline across both caption ordering tasks.
-This indicates that current VLLMs greatly suffer from poor fine-grained video understanding and are inclined to generate hallucinations. \end{enumerate*}
+\paragraph{Benchmark Results.} We present the overall results of representative VLLMs in Table \ref{tab:results} across both MCQA and caption ordering tasks.
+We make three key observations from this table:

+\textit{Competitive Performance of Open-Source Models.} Open-source VLLMs achieve performance comparable to proprietary models, particularly on MCQA and relative caption ordering tasks.
+Notably, LongVU achieves the highest performance among open-source models and surpasses strong proprietary models such as GPT-4o, GPT-4.1, and Gemini-1.5 on these tasks.

+\textit{Parameter Scale vs. Performance.} Among open-source VLLMs, smaller variants (e.g., 7B parameter models) outperform their larger counterparts within the same model family, as observed with InternVL2.5 and Qwen2.5-VL.
+This suggests that simply increasing model capacity may provide limited benefits for reducing video-based hallucinations in current VLLM development.
+While LLaVA-NeXT-Video and VideoLLaMA2 use different backbone LLMs in their larger variants, the performance gains observed are more likely attributable to increased parameter scale rather than the choice of LLM.

+\textit{Impact of Architecture Design.} Model families that achieve high scores across both tasks often incorporate design efforts specifically targeting visual understanding, such as dynamic resolution scaling (InternVL2.5, Qwen2.5-VL) and temporal reduction techniques (LongVU).
+These findings may suggest that specialized architectural innovations are key factors in mitigating temporal hallucinations.

-\paragraph{Aspect-aware Results} Figure \ref{fig:aspect_performance} highlights the fine-grained, aspect-specific results.
-It can be observed that these VLLMs exhibit notably stronger performance on \textit{action} and \textit{object} aspects than the others.
-This is likely attributed to current visual instruction tuning data emphasizing object-centric recognition and coarse-grained activity classification, allowing models to leverage image-based priors for predictions.
-In contrast, these models struggle with fine-grained aspects related to direction and event order, which are especially unique to videos.
+\paragraph{Aspect-aware Results.} Figure~\ref{fig:combined_performance} (Left) highlights the fine-grained, aspect-specific performance of the notable VLLMs.
+Notably, VLLMs demonstrate substantially stronger results on the \textit{Action} and \textit{Object} aspects compared to others.
+This can likely be attributed to current visual instruction tuning datasets predominantly emphasizing object-centric recognition and coarse-grained activity classification, potentially encouraging strong reliance on image-based priors when generating predictions.
+In contrast, these models tend to underperform on temporally nuanced aspects such as direction and event order, which are inherently unique to the video modality.